 Consent provides authorization to search only those places or areas where consent to search has been given.
 Ordinarily, a person's general consent to search an area, without express limitations, impliedly permits a search of all closed containers within that area.
 See Florida v.
-Jimeno, 500 U.S. 248 (1991).
-For example, if a student gives consent to search his or her locker without expressly withholding consent to search specific places, objects or containers located within the locker, the locker and any containers or objects located within the locker may be searched.
+Jimeno, 500U.S.
+248 (1991).
+For example, if a student gives consent to search his or her locker without expressly withholding consent to search specific places, objects, or containers located within the locker, the locker and any containers or objects located within the locker may be searched, so long as the container is physically capable of holding the object sought.

 A student may, however, limit the scope of consent.
 If a student does so, the scope of the search is limited to the scope of the consent.
 For example, a student may consent to a search of a backpack, but may expressly withhold consent to search a purse.
 Similarly, a student may consent to search of a locker, but may expressly withhold consent to search any or all containers located in the locker.
+(Moreover, students can withdraw consent at any time.
+The school official must honor this withdrawal of consent unless they have already established the requisite reasonable suspicion to continue the search.)